Salisbury Group guidance information on COVID-19 (updated 14/12/2020)

 Do I need to wear a face covering within the working environment?

-At work, you should wear a face covering when using public transport for business travel and when you can’t carry out work in a socially distanced way, i.e. more than 2 meters away from the nearest person.
+Please refer to specific face covering guidance for your nation.
+In general, at work you should wear a face covering when using public transport for business travel and when you can’t carry out work in a socially distanced way, i.e. more than 2 meters away from the nearest person.
 Where this rule cannot be adhered to, please advise your line manager who will carry out task-specific risk assessments that will identify reasonably practicable control measures which must be applied.

 If you require a face covering for use during work time, please contact your line manager or the HR team and we will organise it for you.
 It may also be possible to purchase it locally and expense it, but you must obtain line manager approval beforehand.
 You can also make your own face covering at home but it must cover the mouth and nose.